wleklinskimateusz/dev-notes/learning/clean-code/The Liskov Substitution Principle.md

 More obvious clue is when a derived function is written to unconditionally throw an exception.
 This is clearly a violation of LSP as the author doesn't want anyone to call this function

+## The modem problem

+Consider a system in which a very old suite of programs called the file movers move files around the network using modems

+So we have `FileMover`  main Program that uses abstract interface `Modem<I>` that is an abstraction for different types of modems

+`Modem` interface has methods like `Dial`, `Hangup`, `Send`, and `Receive` - But new requirement has been added - to include model that don't need to be dialed.
+They are permanently connected.
+So we have `DedModem` (Dedicated Modem) class that has only `Send` and `Receive` methods.

+The easiest thing to make it work is to derive `DedModem` from the `Modem` interface.
+But for that to work we will have to create empty `Dial` and `Receive` methods that do nothing.

+But this is a change in behavior!
+The class `FileMovers` doesn't know that those function do nothing and may base its behavior on the assumption that it does.
+It can lead to weird functionality

+Clearly LSP violation. and we have complicated system for both Dedicated modem users in application and for `FileMover` class.

+The possible solution is to use Adapter that is an abstraction connecting `Modem` interface and `DedModem` class